-For those who don’t know what it means, to “spin” an article means to use software or humans, or a combination of both, to reword an initial article enough that the reworded versions appear dissimilar to search engines like Google when they index a page, thereby increasing the prestige of the website that they are hosted on without getting a negative score from the search engine for copying someone else’s content.
+To “spin” an article means to use software or humans, or a combination of both, to reword an article.
+If done properly, the reworded versions appear dissimilar to search engine spiders, thereby increasing the prestige of the website on which they’re hosted, without earning duplicate content demerit.